Elfsetup/elfsetup/README.md

 `$ chmod +x ./MyApp-v1.0`
 and run.

-Nixsetup installs in a MacOS X manner.
+Elfsetup installs in a MacOS X manner.
 $HOME/Applications/

 Commandline scope become ready in: